perlun/dotfiles/README.md

   different semantics in this area.)
 Klipper is KDE-centric but I might end up looking for something similar for GNOME/GTK.
 "One clipboard to rule them all" is much more my melody than the GNOME/X11 default.
+- _`sudo apt-get install gnome-tweaks` - this one has nice stuff like "use Caps Lock for switching keyboard layouts"._ No longer personally using this, but using a similar thing in Cinnamon instead.
+- Show date in GNOME panel, next to time: `gsettings set org.gnome.desktop.interface clock-show-date true`
+- _`sudo apt-get install gnome` as the desktop environment of choice.
+Well polished, pretty much on-par in terms of usability with Windows 10 or macOS._
+  Because of excessive memory usage (`gnome-shell` was up to 6 GiB at some point), I ended up scrapping this and went with `sudo apt-get install cinnamon` instead.
+It seems to use less Javascript for its UI which I consider a very good thing...
+See the references at the end of this README.md for some interesting reading about memory leaks that have been present in Gnome historically.

 ### Cinnamon tweaks